ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Experiments

-To investigate the inner workings of our multi-scale architecture, we visualize the input signal's patch partitioning alongside the temporal attention maps from shallow and deep layers of both the encoder and decoder.
-As illustrated in Figure~\ref{fig:attention_visualization} and~\ref{fig:addMFA}, we select three systems from the test set with progressively weaker regularity (left to right in Figure~\ref{fig:attention_visualization}), thus increasing the forecasting difficulty.
+To investigate the inner workings of ScaleFormer, we visualize the input signal's patch partitioning alongside the temporal attention maps from shallow and deep layers of both the encoder and decoder.
+As illustrated in Figure~\ref{fig:attention_visualization} and~\ref{fig:addMFA}, we select two systems from the test set with progressively weaker regularity (left to right in Figure~\ref{fig:attention_visualization}).

-\textbf{Patch Partition Patterns.} We find that the shallow layers, which operate on smaller patches, are adept at capturing local, high-frequency fluctuations.
-In contrast, the deeper layers, processing merged patches that represent longer time intervals, focus on capturing long-term trends and global structures.
-This is particularly evident in \ref{fig:attention_visualization}(b), where a shallow-layer patch may encompass only a peak or a trough, whereas a deep-layer patch spans an entire peak-valley cycle.
+\textbf{Patch Partition Patterns.} We find that shallow layers, operating on smaller patches, are adept at capturing high-frequency fluctuations.
+In contrast, deeper layers, processing merged patches of longer time intervals, capture long-term global structures.
+Particularly in Figure~\ref{fig:attention_visualization}(b), a shallow-layer patch may encompass only a peak or a trough, whereas a deep-layer patch spans an entire peak-valley cycle.

 \textbf{Temporal Attention Patterns of Encoder Layers.} The encoder's attention patterns distinctly reflect this multi-scale processing.
 The deep encoder layers (upper right of each subfigure) consistently exhibit globalized attention distributions, indicating a focus on synthesizing long-range dependencies.
 The shallow encoder layers (upper left), however, display system-specific patterns.
-For the highly regular system in \ref{fig:attention_visualization}(a), the map forms a Toeplitz-like structure~\citep{bajwa2007toeplitz}, analogous to a convolutional operation, suggesting the model applies fixed-pattern filters to scan the time series.
-For the more complex system in \ref{fig:attention_visualization}(c), the attention forms distinct blocks, indicating that the model concentrates on specific temporal segments whose interplay is deemed critical for understanding the system's state.
-The system in \ref{fig:attention_visualization}(b) presents a hybrid pattern, blending the features of \ref{fig:attention_visualization}(a) and \ref{fig:attention_visualization}(c) to capture its intermediate complexity.
+For the highly regular system in Figure~\ref{fig:attention_visualization}(a), the model applies fixed-pattern filters to scan the time series.
+For the more complex system in \ref{fig:attention_visualization}(b), the attention forms distinct blocks, indicating that the model concentrates on specific temporal segments whose interplay is critical for understanding the system's state.